 It was nice to get home to isolate in my own space and sleep in my bed.
 Six days after my initial diagnosis, I still tested positive and felt no better.
 On the seventh day, I received a call from the government of Canada asking about my experience.

 I tested positive on day four of my cruise and disembarked three days later.
-But, according to the government’s website, I needed to isolate myself for 10 days, and isolation starts the day I land in Canada.
+But, according to the government’s website, I needed to isolate for 10 days starting the day I landed in Canada.

-While I don’t think we could have done things differently to change the outcome, we feel confident about cruising again.
-In fact, we’re cruising with Cunard to Alaska later in the season.
+While I don’t think we could have done things differently to change the outcome, we felt confident to cruise again.
+Thankfully, the rules have changed, and most people getting COVID experience milder symptoms.

 Wanda Houge